F♯ A♯ ∞: Music

 The second track, "East Hastings", is named after East Hastings Street in Vancouver's blighted Downtown Eastside.
 It begins with bagpipes reprising the theme of "The Dead Flag Blues" and backing the shouts of a street preacher.
 The sermon slowly quiets, and is replaced with the movement "The Sad Mafioso...", an edited version of which appeared in the film 28 Days Later.
 The movement also contains a brief portion where the band quietly sings in a rare occurrence of vocals.
 The track concludes with a series of electronic noises and buzzing until throbbing bass takes over.

-The final track, "Providence", is considerably longer than the first two, coming in around 30 minutes in length.
+The final track, "Providence", is considerably longer than the first two, coming in at 29 minutes in length, though with 3 minutes and 30 seconds of complete silence.
 James Oldham of NME described it as "part The Good, the Bad and the Ugly and part Spiritualized drone freakout".
-The introduction features a vox pop interviewee who references "A Country Boy Can Survive" by Hank Williams Jr. The speaker is quickly replaced with a cello piece accompanied by glockenspiel, violin, and horn.
-Percussion is added to the melody which peaks, and is continued by a sample of Hazel Dickens singing Gathering Storm, written by Mason Daring for the film Matewan.
+The introduction features a vox pop interviewee by the name of "Blaise Bailey Finnegan III", who references "A Country Boy Can Survive" by Hank Williams Jr. The speaker is quickly replaced with a cello piece accompanied by glockenspiel, violin, and horn.
+Percussion is added to the melody which peaks, and is continued by a sample of Hazel Dickens singing "Gathering Storm", written by Mason Daring for the film Matewan.
 A quasi-military movement titled, "Kicking Horse on Broken Hill", follows, and is eventually taken over by the sung phrase "Where are you going?
 Where are you going?"
 The voice is sampled from the song "By My Side", from the 1970 musical Godspell.
 A collage of sounds and drones then round off the track.
 After a period of silence, a brief coda named for the American musician John Lee Hooker is performed.